chef-boneyard/supermarket/README.md

 This cookbook deploys the [Supermarket application](https://github.com/opscode/supermarket).

+## DEPRECATED

+This cookbook is now deprecated and will no longer be maintained by Chef.
+We recommend using a cookbook which installs Supermarket through the Supermarket omnibus package such as [supermarket-omnibus-cookbook](https://github.com/irvingpop/supermarket-omnibus-cookbook).

 ## About

 This cookbook is split up into three different roles: Web, Redis, and Database.
 If you plan on running Supermarket